 Visiting Student Information

-A visiting student is a student enrolled in a J.D. program at another law school who has a need to study at Washington and Lee for one or two semesters.
-Visiting students may take up to 15 credit hours per semester for up to two semesters at our regular tuition rate ($43,570 for the 2013-2014 academic year).
+A visiting student is a student enrolled in a J.D. program at an ABA accredited law school who has a need to study at Washington and Lee for one or two semesters.
+Visiting students may take up to 15 credit hours per semester for up to two semesters at our regular tuition rate ($45,330 for the 2015-2016 academic year).
 These credits can only be applied toward the degree requirement at the applicant's law school and not toward a Washington and Lee degree.

 An applicant for status as a visiting student must: